 Troia Penisula is also where you will find remainings of the ancient town of Cetobriga dating back to the 1st Century and are amongst the most important archaeological remains.

-The moment I stepped from the boat and took a walk towards the beaches I knew that together with Setubal, Troia Penisula could be my place on the earth.
+The moment I stepped from the boat and took a walk toward the beaches I knew that together with Setubal, Troia Penisula could be my place on the earth.

 Watch Dolphins in their natural Habitat